tomatolog/manticore/docs/8_sphinxql_reference/set_syntax.rst

 -  ``CHARACTER_SET_RESULTS = charset_name``
--  Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Sphinx server.
+-  Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.

 -  ``SQL_AUTO_IS_NULL = value``
--  Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Sphinx server.
+-  Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.

 -  ``SQL_MODE = value``
--  Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Sphinx server.
+-  Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.

 -  ``PROFILING = {0 | 1}``
 -  Enables query profiling in the current session.
 Defaults to 0.
 See